simon-cybersec/Cryptography-Tools/Steganography/README.md

 It extracts these either into files or in case of a simple message string also to the command line.

 # Usage
+1. Create a new python virtual environment.
+Then install the required packages:

+    pip3 install -r requirements.txt

+2. Execute the python script:

     python3 steganography.py <image file> (-e | -d) [-m MESSAGE | -f FILE] [-o OUTPUT] [-h]